Phenobarbitol For Dogs

 Although short-term side effects typically clear up after the first few weeks your veterinarian will have to monitor your dog for long-term side effects if they take the drug for an extended period of time.

-Other potential long-term adverse effects:
+Other potential long-term adverse effects of Phenobarbitol:

 - Lethargy / Sedation